harness/cie-vm-delegate/README.md

 3. (windows only instance) You need to add the AdministratorAccess policy to the IAM role associated with the access key and access secret [IAM](https://console.aws.amazon.com/iamv2/home#/users).
 You will use the instance profile arn iam_profile_arn, in your pipeline.
 This permission is required to enable SSH service on windows VM.
 4. Setup up vpc firewall rules for the build instances ec2 [ec2 authorizing-access-to-an-instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)
 authorizing-access-to-an-instance.
 We need to allow ingress to port 22 and 9079.
 (Optional) RDP port 3389 can be opened for debugging purpose.
 Once complete you will have a security group id, which is needed for configuration of the runner.
 5. Create a EC2 key pair.
-This is used in step 2.
 6. Install golang & terraform on my local system.

 # Steps: